cowboycb/headfirstdesignpatterns/README.md

 - Dependency Inversion Principle; Depend upon abstractions, do not depend upon concrete classes.
  Similar to "Program to an interface not an implementation".
 Except high-level components should not depend on low-level components; rather they should both depend on abstractions. (abstraction means interface or abstract class in Java)

+#### 5- SINGLETON PATTERN

+**Definition**: The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.

+- There is no public constructor.
+Constructor must be declared private.
+- Singleton object can not be instantiated out of the class, so when another object ask for the instance Singleton class creates the instance and returns it.

+For example our Singleton class has an _getInstance()_ method which returns the single object of the class.

+**Types of singleton implementation:**

+- Lazy created singleton object which is not thread safe. (it is created when asking for an instance)
+- Lazy created but which is thread safe with synchronized whole method.
+- Eagerly created (it is created when the class is loaded in JVM)

+But synchronization is expensive, for reducing the use of synchronization in getInstance(), "double-checked locking" can be used.

+> **Synchronize** by adding synchronized keyword to the method/block we force every thread to wait its turn before it can enter the method/block.
+That is, no two threads may enter the method at the same time.